 Robert Allan Davidson

 - Height 6' 0", Weight 230 lb.

 Bob Davidson played college baseball at the University of Minnesota Duluth (UMD).
 He was a National League umpire from 1982 to 1999.
 He was one of several umpires who put in their retirement as part of a failed negotiation ploy, not expecting their offer to be accepted.
+However, the resignations were accepted, and Davidson found himself out of a job for a number of years.
 He returned to the majors as an ump in 2005, as part of the settlement of that long-festering fiasco.
-He has worked the 1992 World Series and a pair of All-Star Games.
+He worked the 1992 World Series and a pair of All-Star Games.

 Davidson drew major controversy for his work in the 2006 World Baseball Classic.
 On March 12th, he overruled another umpire in saying Tsuyoshi Nishioka had left third base early on a would-be sacrifice fly by Akinori Iwamura; video replays did not bear this out and the call helped the United States beat Japan.
 Four days later, he called a double for Mario Valenzuela when the replays indicated a home run.

 On May 18, 2012, he was handed a rare one-game suspension, following a heated argument with Philadelphia Phillies manager Charlie Manuel on May 15th, which also earned Manuel a one-game suspension.
 The announcement from the Commissioner's office stated that Davidson had been suspended for "repeated violations of the Office of the Commissioner's standards for situation handling."
 The two men used very foul language in an argument ensuing when Manuel alleged that Davidson had obstructed catcher Brian Schneider's attempt to recover a dropped third strike, allowing the Houston Astros' Jason Castro to reach base.